Theorem of the Day

 Peter Hilton, Derek Holton, and Jean Pedersen, Mathematical Vistas: From a Room with Many Windows, Springer-Verlag, New York, 2002.
 Review

 ——— and Jean Pedersen, with illustrations by Sylvie Donmoyer, A Mathematical Tapestry: Demonstrating the Beautiful Unity of Mathematics, Cambridge University Press, 2010.
-Review
+Review, Review

 Ross Honsberger, Episodes in Nineteenth and Twentieth Century Euclidean Geometry, Mathematical Association of America, 1996.
 [55, 84]

 H.E.
 Huntley, The Divine Proportion: A Study in Mathematical Beauty, Dover Publications, 1970.